kodebach/lcdproc/USING_ELEKTRA.md

 ### Kdb set

-Using the native command line is one option to find out which settings are available.
+Using the native command line is one possibility to find out which configuration settings are available.
-If you want to see all available options for the `server` configuration options for example you can simply call
+If you want to see all available configuration settings for the `server`, you can simply call
 ```sh
 kdb ls '/sw/lcdproc/lcdd/#0/current/server'
 #> /sw/lcdproc/lcdd/#0/current/server/autorotate